Genocs/enterprise-containers/README.md

 The main components are:

-- Api Gateway
+- Public IP
+- Vnet with Subnet
-- Ingress Controller
+- Api Gateway Ingress Controller

 There are various products out of the box that can be used to implement the solution.
 All of them have PROS and CONS.